Southwest Airlines Hiring Spree: 300 Pilots Needed This Year

 • Legal authorization to work in the U.S.

-Additionally, candidates must demonstrate strong leadership skills and a customer-focused attitude.
-Southwest places a great emphasis on fitting into their company culture.
+Candidates must also demonstrate strong leadership skills and a customer-focused attitude.
+Southwest places genuine emphasis on fitting into their company culture — this isn’t a checkbox exercise, it’s a real evaluation.

 Initial Screening